 Promoting a sports live stream is just like promoting any other event.
 Ideally, you need to create a motivated audience that will share the word themselves.
 That means recruiting your biggest fans to help you advertise.

-Generally, we recommend that promotion start well in advance.
+Generally, we recommend that broadcasters start promotion well in advance.
 Ideally, people should know about the event months before it happens.
 Use your newsletter, print publications, websites, and social media channels to spread the word.
 Send press releases to interested media outlets, and consider personal invitations to influential individuals in your field.

-Social integrations for sport video streaming
+Social integrations for online sport streaming

-Step 4: Monetizing online sports streaming
+Step 4: Monetizing online sport streaming

 If you’re interested in making money from broadcasting live sports, you have a number of options.
 These include advertising, pay-per-view, and selling subscriptions or “season passes” for viewing online.
 Each method has it’s own pros and cons.